marmelab/awesome-rest/README.md

 * [Marvel Comics API](http://developer.marvel.com/) - Query characters, stories, events about Marvel superheroes.
 * [JSON Placeholder](http://jsonplaceholder.typicode.com/) - Free online REST service that you can use whenever you need some fake data.
 * [APIs.guru](http://APIs.guru) - Wikipedia for Web APIs, each API has OpenAPI/Swagger description.
+* [Postman Echo Service](https://docs.postman-echo.com/?version=latest) - Postman Echo is service you can use to test your REST clients and make sample API calls.
+It provides endpoints for GET, POST, PUT, various auth mechanisms and other utility endpoints.

 ## Documentation